Alba Party

-The Alba Party is a Scottish nationalist and pro-independence political party in Scotland, founded in February 2021, led by former first minister of Scotland Alex Salmond.
-Salmond launched the party's 2021 Scottish Parliament election campaign in March 2021, with the party standing list-only candidates.
-Two Members of Parliament (MPs) in the UK House of Commons defected from the Scottish National Party (SNP) to the Alba Party on 27 March 2021, and several former SNP MPs also joined the party.
-No Alba Party candidate has been elected at any election.
+The Alba Party (Pàrtaidh Alba; Alba being the Scottish Gaelic name for Scotland) is a Scottish nationalist and pro-independence political party in Scotland.
+Founded in February 2021, it was led by former first minister of Scotland and SNP leader Alex Salmond until his death in 2024.
+Salmond launched the party's 2021 Scottish Parliament election campaign in March 2021, with the party standing only region (list) candidates, but no constituency candidates.

+Two members of Parliament (MPs) in the UK House of Commons defected from the Scottish National Party (SNP) to the Alba Party on 27 March 2021, and a member of the Scottish Parliament Ash Regan defected on 28 October 2023.
+Several former SNP MPs also joined the Alba Party.

+In the 2024 general election, the Alba Party stood candidates in 19 constituencies across Scotland but achieved just 11,784 votes and won no seats.
+All their candidates lost their deposits.

 History

 Background

 Alex Salmond served as leader of the Scottish National Party (SNP) from 1990 to 2000 and again from 2004 to 2014, and as First Minister of Scotland from 2007 to 2014.
-He was succeeded in both positions by his former deputy, Nicola Sturgeon.
+He was succeeded in both positions in 2014 by his former deputy, Nicola Sturgeon.
 Salmond resigned from the SNP in 2018 following accusations of sexual misconduct, which he denied.
 He was acquitted of charges made against him in a subsequent court case in March 2020.
 Later that year, the possibility of Salmond leading a new party supporting Scottish independence was discussed, in the context of a feud between Sturgeon and Salmond, who accused Sturgeon's "inner circle" of plotting against him.
 Polling conducted in July 2020 reported that 40% of those who voted SNP at the 2019 general election would back a new independence-supporting party if it was led by Salmond.